liuxin0824/BCV-LR/README.md

 ```
 exp_results
    --- 20251206
-      --- 213038starpilot
+      --- 235527finger250
          --- model.pt......
 ...
 ```

 ## Online stage

 revise the exp_name in the config.yaml to match the offline pre-trained models.
-For example, to run the starpilot experiments above, you should revise the exp_name to:
+For example, to run the finger experiments above, you should revise the exp_name to:
 ```
 ###config.yaml
-exp_name: 20251206-213038starpilot
+exp_name: 20251206-235527finger250
 ```

-then you can run the online stage and see the results in wandb:
+then you can run the online stage and see the results in exp_results folder:
 ```
 python run_online.py
 ```